 I graduated from Omsk State University, Faculty of Computer Sciences in 2010, though my passion for technology started many years before that.
 I was lucky enough to be born in a family where there was a computer since early 90-s (this is a very rare occasion for my home town), and even though my parents did not allow me to use it for a long time at once, I managed to nurture big interest in it.

 I started my career as an ISP network administrator the days I was studying in the university.
 I was in charge of maintaining stability of a network of about 1000 client organizations.
 Those days I introduced myself to *nix-like operation systems such as FreeBSD and Red Hat Linux (because our gateway servers were powered by them).
 Although, being a system administrator did not last long for me, after two years I decided to change my career and became a software developer.

-Now I am a database team lead and a project manager in the company at once.
+Now I am a database team lead and a project manager in the company I work for at once.
 I specialize in SQL, PL/SQL, #SmartDB paradigm, Oracle Database itself and everything which relates to these all.
 I have more than 8 years experience in it at the time I am writing these words.
-I also was always interested in web development, so recently I started to pick up APEX and currently I am very eager to develop my skills in it.
+I am also very interested in web development, so recently (let's say a year ago) I started to pick up APEX and currently I am very eager to develop my skills in it.
 I am always determined to learn new ways to do my job, to do it more effectively and with less effort.